 Combination products containing fertilizer and herbicide, better known as weed-n-feed, have been officially banned in Canada.
-Many provinces already had some legislation on weed-n-feed or cosmetic herbicides but the decision by Health Canada in 2010 has brought a ban on sale and use of the once popular combination product.
-Now, homeowners are complaining mightily about the abundance of dandelions and the uselessness of other products.
+Many provinces already had some legislation on weed-n-feed or cosmetic herbicides, but the decision by Health Canada brought a ban on sale and use of the once popular combination product.
+While some homeowners loved the product, it's actually not very good for lawn care maintenance.

 What is Weed-n-Feed?